downlinko/downlinko.github.io/_posts/development/messaging/2018-10-02-download-install-apache-activemq.md

 Other protocols like AMQP, MQTT, OpenWire, and STOMP are also supported.
 You can use these to connect applications written in different programming languages.

 The ActiveMQ project is part of the Apache Software Foundation.
-Which is a decentralized open source community of developers.
+A decentralized open source community of developers.

 ## Step #1: Check Prerequisites